orvi-tmp/learning-c-with-pebble/chapter05.md

         number--;
     } while (number > 0);

 This computes a factorial just like the original example, except for the case when `number` is equal to 0.
-Then this will give a result that is in error (`factorial` will be equal to 0; we know that 0! = 1).
+Then this will give a result that is an error (`factorial` will be equal to 0; we know that 0! = 1).
 So, the factorial example is a good example of an algorithm that needs the condition checked before loop execution, when it's possible that no loop execution will happen.

 Let's look at another example.
 Let's write some code that will compute the first *n* numbers in a Fibonnaci sequence, where each term is equal to the sum of the two previous terms.
-Note that this assumes that *n* is greater than 0, which means that at least 1 term will be generated, which means we will execute loop code at least once, which means we can use a do/while.
+Note that this assumes that *n* is greater than 0, which means that at least 1 term will be generated, which means we will execute loop code at least once, which means we should use a do/while.

      int first=0, second=1, next;
      do {